moonlander70/mailservice/README.md

 5. Authentication / Authorization would also be implemented in a Production system

-6. The integration tests to the Clients are currently sending mails to the live clients.
+6. The Client integration tests are currently sending mails to the live service providers.
 To improve this, we would use Hoverfly or an equivalent HTTP simulation tool which integrates to JUnit

-DevOps:

-SecOps:
+7. Have a load testing suite

+**DevOps:**

+1. The app currently runs in a single container on Heroku.
+For Production, the same code would be run on at least 2 containers and behind a load balancer

+2. Use diagnostic and telemetry tools to monitor the app and its health.
+A very simple example would be to activate parts of the spring boot ``` /actuator ```

+3. Use a log aggregation and viewing mechanism such as ELK or Splunk, to monitor usage and any errors.

+**SecOps:**